 Following a final determination in the institution's disciplinary proceeding that domestic violence, dating violence, sexual assault, or stalking has been committed, the institution may impose a sanction depending on the mitigating and aggravating circumstances involved.
-The possible sanctions include: warning; reprimand; probation; restitution; fine; loss of privileges; housing probation; suspension or expulsion/termination; restriction on eligibility to represent the College at any official function or in any intercollegiate competition.
+The possible sanctions include: warning; reprimand; probation; restitution; fine; loss of privileges; suspension or expulsion/termination; restriction on eligibility to represent the College at any official function or in any intercollegiate competition.
 If a suspension is imposed on a student, it may be for part of a semester, a full semester, or an entire academic year.
 An employee may be suspended for any length of time determined appropriate by the Director of Human Resources.
-Following a suspension, the individual will be required to meet with the VP for Student Services (student) or Director of Human Resources (employee) to discuss re-entry and expectations going forward.
+Following a suspension, the individual will be required to meet with the Vice President for Student Services (student) or Director of Human Resources (employee) to discuss re-entry and expectations going forward.

 In addition, the College can make available to the victim a range of protective measures.
-They include: forbidding the accused from entering the victim's residence hall and from communicating with the victim, other institutional no-contact orders, security escorts, modifications to academic requirements or class schedules, changes in working situations, etc.
+They include: forbidding the accused from communicating with the victim, other institutional no-contact orders, security escorts, modifications to academic requirements or class schedules, changes in working situations, etc.